TeamTravelJournal/AndroidTravelJournalApp/README.md

 * [x] Users can login via Facebook
 * [x] Ken Burns effect

-Creation: Reached by clicking on FAB on timeline, easy to use design
-* [x] Contains caption
-* [x] Location from gps
-* [x] Photo from camera
-* [x] User is directed to Detail Page upon creation of post
-* [x] User can click cross icon to remove the photo and click to camera icon to take another one

 Browse posts: 3 ways to find travel content
 * [x] Browse recent content: timeline
 * [x] Browse nearby content: map